 This feature enables Ring Down Bin.
-If set to Enabled, the maximum ring ratio will not be observed.
+If this feature is set to Enabled, the maximum ring ratio will not be observed.
 The options are Disabled and Enabled.

 Min Ring Ratio Limit

 Enter a value for the minimum ratio limit for CPU Ring.
 The default is ${\bf 0}.$